I won't use tax system to give wealthy a cut: UK PM candidate Gove

-LONDON (Reuters) - Britain’s environment minister Michael Gove, one of the candidates hoping to succeed Theresa May as prime minister, said on Monday he would never use the taxation system to give the wealthy a tax cut, a dig at favorite Boris Johnson.
+LONDON, June 10 (Reuters) - Britain’s environment minister Michael Gove, one of the candidates hoping to succeed Theresa May as prime minister, said on Monday he would never use the taxation system to give the wealthy a tax cut, a dig at favourite Boris Johnson.

 “One thing I will never do as prime minister is to use our tax and benefits system to give the already wealthy another tax cut,” Gove said in a speech to launch his campaign.

-It came hours after former foreign secretary Johnson, the bookmakers favorite to replace May, outlined plans to raise the level at which Britons pay the highest rate of tax.
+It came hours after former foreign secretary Johnson, the bookmakers favourite to replace May, outlined plans to raise the level at which Britons pay the highest rate of tax.

 Gove, a leading figure in the campaign to leave the European Union, also said he had a proper plan to deliver Brexit.